Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 71except PermissionError as error:

-7blocked: adapter is not authorized for tenantAdapter loading from object storage to GPU is fast for small adapters but still measurable.
-If Merchant A and Merchant B alternate on every request, the cache thrashes and latency spikes.
+7blocked: adapter is not authorized for tenantAdapters are much smaller than full base weights, but loading one from object storage into GPU memory is still measurable.
+If Tenant A and Tenant B alternate on every request, the adapter cache thrashes and latency spikes.
 Profile your actual adapter reuse patterns before assuming LRU is sufficient.
 Some platforms pin high-tier adapters permanently and only evict best-effort ones.

 Every token the model generates relies on the KV cache, which stores intermediate key and value vectors from earlier tokens.
 Without it, autoregressive decoding repeats work.
-In a multi-tenant system, KV allocation is also sensitive state: the runtime must not attach Merchant A's live blocks or cache entries to Merchant B's request.
+In a multi-tenant system, KV allocation is also sensitive state: the runtime must not attach Tenant A's live blocks or cache entries to Tenant B's request.

 KV-cache memory per request grows with context length.
 For a decoder using fixed-width KV heads, a useful estimate is: